Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 00N and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 00 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 1.13 degrees Kelvin in August 2025, versus 1.05 in July.
+In both land and oceanic locations at latitudes between 00 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.13 degrees Kelvin in August 2025, versus 1.05 in July 2025.

 Latest values